Croatia national football team: Supporters

-The team has developed an extensive fan base since its unofficial formation in 1990.
+The team has developed an extensive fan base since the 1990s.
 Following their debut run at the 1998 World Cup, there was a rise in domestic and global attention for the side.
-Political scientist Alex J. Bellamy observed in 2003 that the national team became a symbol of statehood in Croatia after their independence through the cultural export of Croatian football.
+Political scientist Alex J. Bellamy observed in 2003 that the national team became a symbol of statehood in Croatia after their independence through the cultural export of football.
 The government's influence on team affairs eased substantially after the death of President Franjo Tuđman in 1999.
 All matches are followed and televised throughout the country, particularly during major tournaments.
 In November 2022, the Ministry of Science and Education issued guidance to let school children watch matches during the school day as long coursework is made up later.
 Following the 2018 World Cup, the Croatian Cabinet attended ministerial meetings in team jerseys, and during the 2022 World Cup, Prime Minister Andrej Plenković delivered a hurried speech "[lasting] only 37 seconds" at the Euro-Mediterranean Summit to catch the quarter-finals.

-A part of the team's support consists of fans of Dinamo Zagreb and Hajduk Split, the two largest clubs in Croatia's top domestic football league, the Hrvatska nogometna liga (HNL).
-Both sets of fans—Bad Blue Boys from Zagreb and Torcida from Split—have been associated with hooliganism due to their ultra-style support, though violence between them does not occur at international matches.
-Other ultras groups are Armada Rijeka, Kohorta Osijek, Ultras Vinkovci, Tornado Zadar, Funcuti Šibenik and Demoni Pula.
-Support for the team also comes from Croats of Bosnia and Herzegovina, particularly from fans of Zrinjski Mostar and Široki Brijeg.
-There are also Croatian communities in Australia, North America and South America that follow the team.
-The team's fanbase is known for their use of pyrotechnics, fireworks, and flares at matches and while celebrating.
-During the qualifiers of Euro 2016, Croatian fans disrupted matches against Italy and the Czech Republic by throwing flares from the stadium onto the field.